DigitalPhonetics/IMS-Toucan/README.md

 ```

 Whenever a checkpoint is saved, a compressed version that can be used for inference is also created, which is named _best.py_

 ---

-## Using a trained Model for Inference 🦢

-You can load your trained models using an inference interface.
-Simply instanciate it with the proper directory handle
-identifying the model you want to use, the rest should work out in the background.
-You might want to set a language
-embedding or a speaker embedding.
-The methods for that should be self-explanatory.

-An *InferenceInterface* contains two methods to create audio from text.
-They are
-*read_to_file* and
-*read_aloud*.

-- *read_to_file* takes as input a list of strings and a filename.
-It will synthesize the sentences in the list and
-  concatenate them with a short pause inbetween and write them to the filepath you supply as the other argument.

-- *read_aloud* takes just a string, which it will then convert to speech and immediately play using the system's
-  speakers.
-If you set the optional argument
-  *view* to
-  *True* when calling it, it will also show a plot of the phonemes it produced, the spectrogram it came up with, and the
-  wave it created from that spectrogram.
-So all the representations can be seen, text to phoneme, phoneme to spectrogram
-  and finally spectrogram to wave.

-Their use is demonstrated in
-*run_interactive_demo.py* and
-*run_text_to_file_reader.py*.

-There are simple scaling parameters to control the duration, the variance of the pitch curve and the variance of the
-energy curve.
-You can either change them in the code when using the interactive demo or the reader, or you can simply
-pass them to the interface when you use it in your own code.

----